eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 ### Overview

-- Close the dropdown _if it's opened_.
+- Close the dropdown _if it's opened_ in the test setup.
-- Open the form.
+- Open the form in the test setup.
   - Test should pass with or without the dropdown initially opened.
 - **Optional:** Investigate what might happen if you don't close the dropdown beforehand.
 What errors do you find?